 So technically Sam and I spent a few days in Nikko, but since it’s a popular day trip from Tokyo, I decided to include it on this list.

 Nikko is a small city, that really feels more like a town, and it is best known for its Shinto shrines and Buddhist temples scattered in the forest – a few of which are listed as UNESCO World Heritage Sites.

 Some of the main attractions in Nikko include Tosho-gu, a shrine dedicated to Tokugawa Ieyasu who was the founder of the Tokugawa shogunate; the Shinkyo Bridge, which legend says was formed by two big snakes intertwining to allow passage across the river; and Rinno-ji, a temple with elaborate wood carvings that also houses gilded wooden Buddha statues.

 A day trip to Nikko might be a bit rushed to venture further afield and cruise on Lake Chuzenji, marvel at Kegon Falls, or unwind at Kinugawa Onsen, but there is plenty to enjoy in the town.

 This is by far the furthest Tokyo day trip I’ve listed, so if you want to maximize your time, it’s best to start early.
 You can always nap on the train, but don’t miss the final approach into the Nikko where you’ll be treated to stunning forest and mountain views.

 Distance from Tokyo: 149 kilometres

-Of course, there are only so many day trips we could squeeze into our 1-month stay, so like I mentioned earlier, I’ve saved a few Tokyo day trip ideas on this Trover board.
-Feel free to chime in the comments if you have any other suggestions of fun and easy Tokyo day trips to add to this list!
+Of course, there are only so many day trips we could squeeze into our 1-month stay, so feel free to chime in the comments if you have any other suggestions of fun and easy Tokyo day trips to add to this list!